idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ### Data Driven - Customer and Business Metric Reviews

 ### Continuous Improvement - Retrospectives

+### Team Participation and Feedback - Surveys and Polls

+It's very easy to "think" the team is getting what they want, or has gotten what they want.
+A fast, easy way to validate this is having polls before something happens, and surveys after.

+Some examples where we use polls:

+- Should we move this meeting to another time?
+- Where should we go for lunch
+- What questions should we focus our limited time on?

+Some examples where we use surveys:

+- Which meetings are a good use of time (special survey)
+- How are we doing on XYZ
+- How helpful was this presentation, what could have gone better (TODO: link to a useful survey)

+Pro tip for surveys - use part of a meeting to complete a fast survey.
+This ensures completion isn't just another thing that needs to be done.

 ### Quality and Technical Growth Design+Arch Reviews